 As previously mentioned, the sumo stance effectively lowers the starting hip height, allowing sumo pullers to more easily grab the bar while maintaining a neutral spine.

-Those with longer arms and shorter torsos generally turn out to be better conventional pullers, as a longer arm length increases the distance from the bar to the shoulder joint, also resulting in a more upright position off the floor and less stress to the lumbar spine.
+Those with longer arms and shorter torsos generally turn out to be better conventional pullers, as a longer arm length increases the distance from the bar to the shoulder joint, also resulting in a more vertical torso position and less stress to the lumbar spine.

 In biomechanics, the moment arm is the straight line derived from the axis of rotation within a joint to the line of force acting on that joint.
 The longer a moment arm, the greater the force that must be produced by the joint to execute a lift.

-In the case of a deadlift, our joint of interest is the hip, with the line of force being a perpendicular line to the floor directly in line with the barbell.
+In the case of a deadlift, our joint of interest is the hip, with the line of force being a line perpendicular to the floor that’s equal to the distance from the hip joint to the barbell.

 Greater moment arm lengths means greater isometric demands from the muscles in the lower back to sustain a neutral and stable position.